a-smp/film_rental_market/README.md

 * film

 To gain a comprehensive understanding of Rockbuster's internal database, I kindly advise referencing the accompanying **data dictionary** document.
 This document provides a detailed breakdown of the database structure, including all relevant information and relationships between tables.

+All the visualizations utilized in this analysis can be accessed through the Tableau Storyboard provided [here](https://public.tableau.com/views/RockbusterProject_16835747521510/Story1?:language=en-US&:display_count=n&:origin=viz_share_link).